Aaron-Hsieh-0129/VVMex/docs/user-guides/output.md

     every aggregator at once, and the uncaught exception takes down all ranks.
     Automatic dataset rotation is not implemented, so one run writes one dataset however large it grows.
-Check headroom with `lfs quota -h -u $USER <path>` before submitting, and remember that `overwrite: false` will refuse to start if a previous dataset is still sitting in `output_dir`.
+Check headroom with `lfs quota -h -u $USER <path>` before submitting, and remember that `existing_dataset: "error"` will refuse to start if a previous dataset is still sitting in `output_dir`.

 ## Reading the output